ThusharaN/SciBot/readme.md

 - Specifies configuration settings for SciBot.

 ### `qatest.py`
-- Contains basic unit test cases to test the ScienceChatBot function.
+- Contains unit test cases to test the basic functionalities of SciBot.

 ## <u>How to run?</u>